 After rinsing out the wash out conditioner, I then apply a leave in conditioner.
 I prefer the thick ones that are like a cream/pudding.

 I don’t apply all of these leave in conditioners at once.
 I have them because I have tried several to find the best one for his hair.
 The one that ensures that his hair stays moisturized.
-These below all made the cut:

 - Carols Daughter Hair Milk Nourishing & Conditioning Styling Pudding